Hurricane Carla: Preparations

 Occurring a year after Hurricane Donna, officials in the Florida Keys took precautions to brace for potential impact from the storm.
 The United States Navy flew their planes out of Key West, while Coast Guardsmen evacuated Alligator Reef Light, American Shoal Light, and Sombrero Key Light.
 Ships docked at Key West sailed out to sea to ride out the squalls.
 On the morning of September 7, a hurricane watch was issued from the entire coast of Louisiana eastward to Apalachicola, Florida.
 On September 8, a hurricane watch was issued along the southwest coast of the state from Vermilion Bay westward.
 It was later extended westward to include the entire coast of Texas, and eastward to Apalachicola, Florida.
 A portion of the hurricane watch from Aransas Pass, Texas to Grand Isle, Louisiana was upgraded to a hurricane warning at 1600 UTC on September 9.

-An estimated 500,000 people fled the coasts of Texas and Louisiana, making it the largest evacuation in the history of the United States, at the time.
-Further, at least half of those people were from Texas.
+An estimated 500,000 people fled the coasts of Texas and Louisiana, making it the largest evacuation in the history of the United States at the time.
+In Louisiana, the number of evacuees was estimated to be at least 50,000 by state civil defense officials, and as high as 80,000 by the Red Cross.
+Coastal parishes in the state, "galvanized... by the memory of [hurricane] Audrey," began ordering evacuations as early as Friday, September 8.
+Evacuation orders were given out over radio, television, loudspeaker, and by police going door-to-door to warn residents.
+95% of Plaquemines Parish evacuated, as did nearly all of Grand Isle.
+Officials estimated that communities in Cameron Parish had evacuation rates between 99 and 100%, and the parish government relocated to Lake Charles.
 In small towns along the coast of Texas, 90–100% of their populations evacuated, while 20% of people left the larger cities.
 Many in Galveston stayed due to protection from the Galveston Seawall.
+Public shelters in both states were administered by the American Red Cross, which opened shelters as far inland as Dallas and Fort Worth.
+Most official shelters were schools, though other public buildings such as churches and theaters were also used.
+Many people also sought refuge in "unauthorized shelters" not officially administered by the Red Cross.
+In Galveston, about 1200 people sought shelter at the courthouse, and some were injured when the building was struck by a tornado.
+Some shelters, mainly schools, were racially segregated.

+As heavy rains began to impact areas of Missouri and Kansas, officials began evacuating low-lying areas.
+In Kansas City, the Red Cross set up shelters and residents near local lakes and creeks were evacuated.
+Local businesses began sandbagging in anticipation of further flooding.
+Missouri Governor John M. Dalton ordered the 110th Engineers combat battalion to assist in the efforts.

 Impact

-Carla spawned 21 tornadoes, the largest hurricane-related tornado outbreak on record at the time.
-However, it was overwhelmingly surpassed by Hurricane Beulah in 1967, which spawned at least 120 tornadoes.
-Throughout its path, 43 fatalities and about $325.74 million in damage were attributed to Carla.
+Throughout its path, 46 fatalities and about $470 million in damage were attributed to Carla.
 Most of the impact occurred in Texas, where the storm made landfall as a large and strong Category 4 hurricane.